webqit/observer/README.md

 ## Motivation

 Tracking mutations on JavaScript objects has historically relied on "object wrapping" techniques with [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and on "property mangling" techniques with [getters and setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
-Besides how the first poses an *object identity* problem and the second, an *interoperability* problem, there is also much inflexibility in the programming model they enable!
+Besides how the first poses an *object identity* problem and the second, an *interoperability* problem, there is also much inflexibility in the programming model that the two technique enable!

 This is discussed extensively in [the introductory blog post](https://dev.to/oxharris/reinvestigating-reactivity-22e0-temp-slug-5973064?preview=8afd0f8b156bf0b0b1c08058837fe4986054e52a7450f0a28adbaf07dcb7f5659b724166f553fb98ceab3d080748e86b244684f515d579bcd0f48cbb#introducing-the-observer-api)<sup>draft</sup>